cdeptula/tdeoutputplugin/README.md

 System Requirements
 -------------------

-- Windows
 - Pentaho Data Integration 4.3 and above
 - Tableau 8.0, 8.1

-The plugin only runs in Windows environments due to Tableau API limitations.

 Installation
 ------------

-**Using the Pentaho Marketplace**

 Due to licensing the Tableau Data Extract API is not distributed through the Pentaho Marketplace and must be separately downloaded and installed.